-How To Offer Financial Support To Retiring Parents
+How to Offer Financial Support to Retiring Parents

 Study after study shows the same thing — many Americans haven’t saved enough for retirement.
 Which means, there’s a good chance one of those underfunded retirees is your parent.
 Perhaps that’s no surprise, as you may have noticed or already had discussions with your parents about their financial situation.
 For many, the next step is figuring out how to offer assistance.

-Start with a Discussion
+Start with a discussion

 Depending on your family dynamics and how comfortable you and your parents are with discussing finances, it can be difficult to start the conversation.
 Even for professionals.